leanprover-community/lean4-samples/HelloWorld/readme.md

 #eval (fun (n : Nat) => Nat.repr n) 5
 ```

-The funky brackets `⟨...⟩` is a shorthand for find me a constructor on the required type `ToString`
+The funky brackets `⟨...⟩` is a shorthand for "find me a constructor on the required type `ToString`
-that takes a single string argument, and it finds `ToString.mk`, so it is equivalent to writing:
+that takes a single string argument", and it finds `ToString.mk`, so it is equivalent to writing:

 ```lean
 ToString.mk (fun n => Nat.repr n)
 ```

-This is calling the ToString constructor named `mk`
-because we have to return something that matches the type
+This is calling the ToString constructor named `mk` because we have to return something that matches
-`ToString Nat`.
+the type `ToString Nat`.

 Read [more about functions](https://leanprover.github.io/theorem_proving_in_lean4/dependent_type_theory.html#function-abstraction-and-evaluation).